47chapters/letsgo/docs/how-to/develop-the-worker.md

 - `apps/worker/handlers` - handlers for individual message types.
 - `apps/worker/handlers/stripe` - handlers for individual types of Stripe events

-Message types are used across different components of the application, it is therefore conveninent to define them in a shared location.
+Message types are used across different components of the application, it is therefore convenient to define them in a shared location.
 The `@letsgo/types` package located in `packages/types` directory is used for this purpose.
 You will be adding new message types to that package.

 ### Messages and message handlers